What is Bitcoin?

 types of wallets here.

 Prices & Fees: The price of a bitcoin is determined solely by supply and demand.
-Hence, its price will
+Hence, its

 rise and fall depending on the number of people willing to sell and buy bitcoins.
 Generally speaking,